 Category S (formerly C)

-A written-off car or vehicle that has chassis or structural damage but is repairable, meaning there is structural damage to your vehicle (i.e. the wheel axis is bent, a part of the chassis deemed unsafe) and is uneconomical to repair.
-This means that the car will avoid being scrapped but professionally repaired before being driven on the road.
+A written-off car or vehicle that has chassis or structural damage but is repairable, meaning there is structural damage to your vehicle (i.e. the wheel axis is bent, a part of the chassis is deemed unsafe) and is uneconomical to repair.
+This means that the vehicle will avoid being scrapped but professionally repaired before being driven on the road.

 Category N (formerly D)

 A written-off car or vehicle with non-structural damage or stolen-recovered means your vehicle has no structural damage.
 Still, it has an issue that makes it uneconomical to repair.